of facilities use a CMMS to monitor their maintenance

 What is a work order?

-A work order is a formal document (digital or paper) that describes maintenance work that is approved for execution (i.e. an approved work request).
-Work requests can be submitted to maintenance by any one of their many types of customers, which depend on the type of business, industry, and/or facility being managed.
+A work order is a formal document (digital or paper) that describes maintenance work approved for execution (i.e., an approved work request).
+Work requests can be submitted to maintenance by any of their many types of customer, depending on the type of business, industry, and facility being managed.

 Work order facts